BurnerWah/dotfiles-linux/.config/nvim/README.rst

 Dependency Checking
 ###################

-There's an argument to be made that dependency checks aren't really needed, but I feel like they're a good practice nonetheless.
+There's an argument to that dependency checks aren't needed, but I feel like they're a good practice nonetheless.

-Generally, we should only check for dependencies that might not be present.
+Generally, we should check for dependencies that might not be present.
 So, checking for a command like ``git`` is generally unhelpful, since it's required by Dein.vim_.
 Checking for something from ``coreutils`` is unhelpfil, since it's present on any linux system.